Article first published in October 2015, updated April 2019

 Fifty-six percent of brands using emoji in their email subject lines had a higher unique open rate, according to a report by Experian.

-We noticed that Growth Hackers has recently begun using only emojis (and no text) in their subject lines (a pretty bold move!) and pairing that with text via their preheader.
-We reached out to Anuj Adhiya, Director of Engagement and Analytics, to see how this new tactic is working and Adhiya said that though the tactic is new, they are seeing more recipients opening the emails (and they have a couple of theories on why).
+We noticed that Growth Hackers has recently begun using only emojis (and no text) in their subject lines and pairing that with text via their preheader.
+We reached out to Anuj Adhiya, Director of Engagement and Analytics, to see how this new tactic is working, and Adhiya said that, though the tactic is new, they are seeing more recipients opening the emails (and they have a couple of theories on why).
 This, in turn, is translating to more clicks on email content.
 He noted they are still trying to understand other impacts but are encouraged enough to keep using emoji for the time being.

-Space is at a premium with subject lines, especially considering the increased number of email opens on mobile devices.
-If you want your entire subject line to fit on a mobile device, you have about 30-40 characters to use max.
-And emoji can save space.
+Space is very important with subject lines, especially considering the increased number of email opens on mobile devices.
+If you want your entire subject line to fit on a mobile device, you have about 30-40 characters to use, and emoji can save space.
 You can say a lot with an emoji, and it only takes up one character.

 Stand out in a crowded inbox

 Inboxes are increasingly full, making it an ongoing effort for your emails to stand out.
 Take a look at the two subject lines below.
 The first one, without emoji, is from Ticketmaster.
-The second one, with three emojsi, is from Minibar.
+The second one, with three emoji, is from Minibar.
 Which one catches your eye?
-The one with the emoji, of course.

 Potential rendering issues

-From 😀 to ☃, there are hundreds of emoji to choose from, but not all of them show up properly on different mobile devices and email clients.
-If this happens, subscribers may see this ▢ or just the word ‘emoji’ instead of your intended icon.
-That’s not cool.
+Not all emoji show up properly on different mobile devices and email clients.
+If this happens, subscribers may see this ▢ or just the word “emoji” instead of your intended icon.
 How do you know which email clients are particularly problematic for emoji?
 We have a handy chart that breaks down which email clients display emoji properly.

 Tips to use emoji well